Vyral/kati-spaniak/_posts/2019-08-22-a-5-step-seller-guide-for-baby-boomers.md

 {% include pullquote.html %}

 Today’s buyers are extremely savvy and in-tune with current conditions.
-They’re more active than ever before; perusing Zillow, Trulia, and Realtor sites like mine; and communicating via social media.
-Because of that, they won’t be easily fooled in believing that your home is worth considerably more than your neighbor’s, and the increased sharing of information has a lot to do with that.&nbsp;
+They’re more active than ever before—perusing Zillow, Trulia, and Realtor sites like mine—and communicating via social media.
+Because of that, they won’t be easily fooled into believing that your home is worth considerably more than your neighbor’s, and the increased sharing of information has a lot to do with that.&nbsp;

 To get right to the point, **buyers are looking at your listing’s pictures online and moving on if they don’t like what they see.** In other words, your pictures must be good.
 But beyond that, your product must be good as well.&nbsp;